 In the wake of the new outbreak, the food and beverage industry around the world has been hit.
-The phenomenon of pouring milk, rolling vegetables, and cutting flowers is both surprising and regrettable.
-But one food was an unexpected winner.
+The phenomenon of pouring milk, rolling vegetables, and cutting flowers are both surprising and regrettable.
+But one type of food is an unexpected winner.

 The Coffee C contract, the benchmark for high-quality arabica Coffee, is currently hovering around $117.

 Cost on coffee rose 34.6 percent in France and 29.5 percent in Italy compared with the same period last year, according to IRI, a Chicago-based market researcher.